 - All-purpose flour – you can substitute gluten-free flour for all-purpose flour.

-- Buttermilk – you can substitute 1 cup whole milk + 1 ½ TB white vinegar OR lemon juice for buttermilk
+- Buttermilk – you can substitute 1 ½ cups whole milk + 1 ½ tablespoon white vinegar OR lemon juice for buttermilk if needed.
+I do recommend buying buttermilk instead of making it, if possible!

 - Vanilla extract – you can substitute almond extract for vanilla extract (or remove this ingredient completely if you don’t have it on-hand).